tenphi/numl-storybook/public/pages/reference/attributes/transition.md

-Use this style to add transition effect for various styles.
+The **transition** style sets the transition effect for various styles.

 ### Syntax